Hawks are diurnal birds of prey found in Louisiana and across the United States.

 Cooper’s Hawk (Accipiter cooperii) is an expert hunter who can travel relatively quickly through forests with dense vegetation up to 30 miles per hour.

-It has short, broad wings and long tails with rounded tips, giving it great maneuverability and allowing it to catch its prey in midair and swoop down on unsuspecting mammals or other smaller birds.
+It has short, broad wings and long tails with rounded tips, which give it great maneuverability.
+These wings allow it to catch its prey in midair and swoop down on unsuspecting mammals or other smaller birds.

 This species is also very vocal, especially during mating season when they can be heard making loud calls and ‘modeling’ calls across the sky or in open meadows.

-The Cooper’s hawk has a fascinating diet which consists mostly of small songbirds but also small mammals, amphibians, insects, and occasionally reptiles.
+The Cooper’s hawk’s fascinating diet consists mostly of small songbirds but also small mammals, amphibians, insects, and occasionally reptiles.

 Favorite places include open fields with large trees, riparian zones adjacent to streams, ponds, and lakes, thickets near wetlands, and trees along roadways throughout Louisiana.

-While not as large as some other hawks, the impressive hunting skills of this species make it a formidable objective for bird watchers in Louisiana.
+While not as large as some other hawks, this species’ impressive hunting skills make it a formidable objective for bird watchers in Louisiana.

 However, caution should be taken when observing these raptors from afar!